Building Assessments

 Tests and quizzes can be used to assess student progress and give feedback, as well as to measure final outcomes.
 The following resources explain how to build tests and quizzes in UB Learns and Blackboard, provide advice for writing high-quality test questions, as well as outline how to align question types with learning outcomes.

-Step by step instructions on how to build a quiz in UB Learns.
+Step by step instructions to build a quiz in UB Learns.

 A short video from Blackboard on how to create tests in Blackboard.

-UB Learns has a Test Generator where you can add test questions from a Word document.
+UB Learns has a Question Library where you can add test questions from a database to your quiz.

-Learn how to set restrictions, number or attempts and other submission options.
+Learn how to set restrictions, number or attempts and other submission options on a quiz in UB Learns.

 UB resource for creating quiz questions within videos.